16 October, 12.30pm | Hear from our grad, Stephanie Chu, in our next info session 🎨 | Free Online Webinar – Register Now.

 Some of the natural motifs of the preceding Art Nouveau style carried over into Art Deco design, but the flowers and vines became streamlined, with geometric, stylised versions adorning stained glass, textiles and metalwork.

-Art Deco interior design ranged from the opulent, to the clean simplicity of Streamline Moderne.
+Art Deco interior design ranged from the opulent, to the clean simplicity of Streamline Moderne

 The Avalon Theatre, California.
 Photo by Laurel and Michael Evans on Unsplash.